Natal kicks of compact objects: Theoretical models of kicks from supernovae

 By 1975, the fact that pulsars had velocities about an order of magnitude larger than their progenitors was well-established. \cite{HarrisonTademaru1975ApJ} in their study addressed the origin of these velocities in the range $\sim 10-500$ km~s$^{-1}$.

 They considered the acceleration of an NS by the electromagnetic radiation of a displaced dipole.
 In this case, the period-averaged reaction force acting on the NS is $\propto s\,\omega^5 $, where $s$ is the displacement (distance from the spin axis).
 Due to this strong dependence on the rotation frequency $\omega$, the acceleration rapidly vanishes as the pulsar spins down.
 Thus, the velocity is obtained mostly during the first year of the pulsar's life.
 If the pulsar is a member of a binary system, then on the same time scale, the orbit of the binary is modified.
 The scenario was developed and extensively applied to the known (at that time) population of pulsars by \cite{1977ApJ...216..842H}.
-Modern calculations within the same framework can be found in \cite{AgalianouGourgouliatos2023MNRAS}.
+Modern calculations within the same framework can be found in \cite{AgalianouGourgouliatos2023MNRAS}, whose refined model tends to predict somewhat lower kicks than \citet{1977ApJ...216..842H}.
 These authors mainly apply the mechanism to model properties of radio pulsars in SNRs and conclude that the offset of the dipole might be huge, $\sim 7$~km, and the initial spin period very small, $\sim 3-4$~ms, to explain the observed spatial velocities of these pulsars.
-Such rocket-type mechanisms are interesting for explaining the phenomenology of observed neutron stars in several respects.
-Observations \citep{2007MNRAS.381.1625J,2012MNRAS.423.2736N,2013MNRAS.430.2281N,2024arXiv241212017B} suggest a tendency for spin-kick alignment among young neutron stars.
-An electromagnetic rocket naturally leads to spin-kick alignment as the period-averaged acceleration of the neutron star is directed along the spin axis.
+Such rocket-type mechanisms are interesting for explaining the phenomenology of observed NSs in several respects.
+Observations \citep{2007MNRAS.381.1625J,2012MNRAS.423.2736N,2013MNRAS.430.2281N,2024arXiv241212017B} suggest a tendency for spin-kick alignment among young NSs.
+An electromagnetic rocket naturally leads to spin-kick alignment as the period-averaged acceleration of the NS is directed along the spin axis.

 Recently, the electromagnetic rocket mechanism was criticized by \cite{2025arXiv250705602B}.
 These authors note that the assumption of the vacuum magnetosphere is not valid in a realistic situation.
 In the framework of the force-free electrodynamics this kick mechanism is inefficient. \cite{2025arXiv250705602B} suggest that the rocket mechanism works in the case of a realistic magnetosphere only if pair production near the light cylinder is suppressed.
 This condition is not satisfied for normal young radio pulsars and magnetars.